offlinezer0/Quillan-v4.2-repo/README.md

  ACE’s architecture-level axioms and isolation protocols provide built-in compliance, more robust than prompt or training-level guardrails.

 ## Transparency:
-ACE allows full tracing of its reasoning pipeline, from input decomposition to multi-gate validation—a feature only partially present in transformer-based models and only recently prominent in architecture like KANs.
+Quillan allows full tracing of its reasoning pipeline, from input decomposition to multi-gate validation—a feature only partially present in transformer-based models and only recently prominent in architecture like KANs.

 ## Deployment Method:
- ACE is a cognitive layer—meaning you deploy it with another LLM rather than replacing one.
+ Quillan is a cognitive layer—meaning you deploy it with another LLM rather than replacing one.
 This makes it flexible but also means it depends on and enhances a base model, rather than being an end-to-end solution.

 # Conclusion: